GSA/ai-experience-sharing-platform/deployment/README.md

 ## Content Syncing

-There is a helper script to move data across environments.
-Below is an example to move some content from staging to development.
+There is a helper script to move data across lower environments to higher environments, there can never be any syncing of content from a higher environment to a lower environment, for example do not move content from production to staging.
+Below is an example to move some content from development to staging.
 Images will need to be moved manually, image links will change.
 This script depends on axios being available.

 ```bash
 SOURCEURL="https://strapi-api-host-staging.app.cloud.gov" DESTURL="https://strapi-api-host-dev.app.cloud.gov" DESTTOKEN="TOKEN_HERE" SOURCETOKEN="TOKEN_HERE" node ./cms-content-sync.js